Sihe12/DeepFake/README.md

 ### Setup
+Project used Python 3.10.
+We recommend running the experiments on a GPU.
+For the TensorFlow version we used (2.13) cuDNN 8.6 and CUDA 11.8 is required for GPU support.

 1. Clone the repository
-2. Install the required packages using the following command:
+3. Install the required packages using the following command:
 ```bash
 pip install -e .
 ```